intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-mobilenet/README.md

 $ cd ..
 ```

-If you would like to run the model for throughput and latency, the
+If you would like to run the model for batch and online inference, the
 validation dataset is all that you will need.
 If you would like to get
 accuracy metrics, then continue the instructions below to generate the
 TF record file as well.